Which city is cheaper, Edinburgh or Shanghai?

 The museums, monuments, and landmarks in Shanghai are among the most recognizable in the world.
 The city's sights mix culture with modern innovation.
 From the futuristic skyline and the iconic waterfront area known as the Bund, to the classic Yu Garden, there are a diversity of sights around the city.
 There are also museums like the Shanghai Museum, which educate visitors on Chinese culture.

 With plenty of landmarks, attractions, and museums, Edinburgh has many famous sights for visitors.
 The most famous sights include the Edinburgh Castle, the Palace of Holyroodhouse, and the National Museum of Scotland.
+There are also kid-friendly museums like Camera Obscura.

-Eat your way through Shanghai, as it has many local or world renowned restaurants to choose from.
+Many restaurants in Shanghai have been singled out for their culinary prowess.
 The city's cuisine has a long history with many distinct traditional dishes.
 The foods incorporate a lot of soy sauce and sugar and you'll find most dishes are rice based as opposed to using wheat products.
 Popular local dishes include the famous Shanghai soup dumplings, steamed crab, and braised pork.
 The city is also famous for its snacks, which can be purchased at one of the many snack houses or street stalls.

 Edinburgh may not make the list for most foodies, but you'll find what you need while you're in town.
 The city has some unique but famous dishes to try including haggis and black pudding.
 For slightly less intimidating options, check out the cullen skink, porridge, or smoked salmon.
+There are many fish and chips shops to choose from as well as a diversity of ethnic restaurants including Indian, Thai, and Ethiopian.

-Both Shanghai and Edinburgh are family-friendly destinations.
+Both Shanghai and Edinburgh are very good family-friendly destinations.

 Shanghai is a very kid-friendly port city.
 Of course there's Disneyland, but kids will also enjoy soaking up the city's culture, trying fun new snacks, and exploring the many science and kid-friendly museums.
 There are also parks and outdoor spaces as well as skyscrapers and towers that offer incredible views of the city.

-Shanghai is fantastic couple's destination with fun and romantic activities.
+Shanghai is a great port city for couples, as it has plenty to offer.
 With its east meets west personality, couples will be able to enjoy an amazing culinary experience, beautiful gardens, and luxury hotels and spas.
 There are many romantic areas around this bustling city, making it the perfect place for a romantic city getaway.

-Edinburgh makes for a fun place to visit for a couple.
+Couples visit Edinburgh frequently as it offers plenty of romantic activities.
 With its castle and the Royal Mile, there are many romantic places to explore as a couple.
 There are also good restaurants and some nice hotels.
+Whether you're interested in history, food, or fun, this city makes for a great couples trip.

-Shanghai is a great port city to visit for backpackers.
+Plenty of budget travelers and backpackers visit Shanghai.
 The city is expensive, but there are hostels and cheap eateries that make it accessible even for the budget conscious.
 Business travelers and local workers give the city a more professional vibe during the day, but if you find the right place to stay you'll quickly be able to meet likeminded travelers.

 Many students visit Shanghai.
 The city attracts international and study abroad students who enjoy its long history and fascinating culture.
 It's a world financial capital with many businesses headquartered here, so employment opportunities are abundant.